sunenilausen/robertsrebellionwc3/README.md

 Village Fall, Lordaeron Winter and Barrens Rock Should NOT be Buildable or Walkable.
 Village Cobble path should not be Buildable.

+To optimize the game, compress it with https://www.hiveworkshop.com/threads/map-optimizer-5-0.216420/

 ## Download
 Download a version here or check https://www.hiveworkshop.com/threads/roberts-rebellion.262230/ if there is a newer version